 The goal of the current paper is to prove the analogue of this density result for asymptotically hyperbolic initial data sets.
 Roughly speaking, an initial data set $(M,g,K)$ is asymptotically hyperbolic if the Riemannian metric $g$ approaches the hyperbolic metric $b$ on hyperbolic space $\bH^n$ in a chart covering everything outside a compact set.
-For $K$, there are two natural choices: either $K \to 0$ at infinity (as for spacelike totally geodesic hypersurfaces in asymptotically anti-de~Sitter spacetimes) or $K \to g$ at infinity (as for ``hyperboloidal'' hypersurfaces in asymptotically Minkowski spacetimes).
+For $K$, there are two natural choices: either $K \to 0$ at infinity (as for spacelike totally geodesic hypersurfaces in asymptotically anti-de~Sitter spacetimes) or $K \to g$ at infinity (as for ``hyperboloidal'' hypersurfaces in asymptotically Minkowski spacetimes) \footnote{We note that asymptotically hyperbolic initial data sets can also be modeled on totally umbilic hyperbolic slices of de~Sitter spacetime, for example \cite{LiangZhang}.}.
 In this paper we adopt the second approach and consider ``hyperboloidal'' initial data, see Definition~\ref{defAHdata}.
 Then similar considerations as in the asymptotically Euclidean case give rise to the notion of {\em mass} for asymptotically hyperbolic initial data, which is a linear functional on a certain finite dimensional vector space.

-The main result of this paper is that a given asymptotically hyperbolic initial data set $(M,g,K)$ satisfying the dominant energy condition can be approximated by an initial data set with {\em conformally hyperbolic asymptotics} in the sense of Definition~\ref{defConfHypID} which obeys the strict dominant energy condition, while changing the value of the mass functional by an arbitrary small amount.
-While the method of the proof requires $g-b = O(e^{-\tau r})$ and $K-b = O(e^{-\tau r})$ for $\tfrac{n}{2} < \tau < n$, a slight modification of the argument yields a useful density result in the critical case $\tau = n$.
-The applications of our results are similar to those of \cite[Theorem~18]{SpacetimePMT}.
-In particular, the results are used in the proof of the positive mass theorem for asymptotically hyperbolic initial data by the second author (in preparation).
+The main result of this paper is that a given asymptotically hyperbolic initial data set satisfying the dominant energy condition can be approximated by an initial data set with {\em conformally hyperbolic asymptotics} in the sense of Definition~\ref{defConfHypID} which obeys the strict dominant energy condition, while changing the value of the mass functional by an arbitrarily small amount.
+In fact, assuming sufficient regularity, one can construct coordinates at infinity in which the approximating initial data set has {\em Wang's asymptotics} in the sense of Definition~\ref{defWangData}.
+In particular, we prove the following